pat-earl/faculty-page/src/blog/20200417-covid19-quarantine.md

 ## Conclusions

-1. A short quarantine imposed when very few people are infected, only delays the spread of the infection.
+1. A short quarantine imposed when very few people are infected only delays the spread of the infection.
 Namely, after the quarantine is lifted, the infection will spike to the same levels it would have without any quarantine.
 Once the infection has run its course, the total number of people who eventually contract the disease, and the total number of fatalities is almost identical to that if there was no quarantine at all.
 (This point is well known.)
 2. Imposing quarantines when a larger fraction of the population is infected *does in fact help*!
 They reduce (or even eliminate) the time when the hospital capacity is exceeded, having a direct impact on the number of fatalities.
 Moreover, they also reduce the number of people that eventually contract the disease, and so further reduce the total number of fatalities.
 In the model scenario considered here, the number of fatalities after 18 months reduces by about $38$%.

-In summary -- if all other measures fail, and it looks like Coronavirus will spread amongst the general population, then the number of fatalities can be reduced substantially by imposing a quarantine at the right time (typically when the hospital occupancy is high).
-This number can be reduced even further (by an order of magnitude) if the "high risk" population can be successfully identified and selectively quarantined.
+In summary -- if all other measures fail, and it looks like Coronavirus will spread amongst the general population, then the number of fatalities can be reduced substantially by imposing a quarantine at the right time.
+The "right time" depends on various factors (e.g. length of the quarantine, $R_0$, etc.), but typically occurs when when the hospital occupancy is high.
+The number of fatalities can be reduced even further (by an order of magnitude) if the "high risk" population can be successfully identified and selectively quarantined.

 ## References